OpenDMA/opendma-spec/OpenDMA-Spec.md

 1. The `opendma:Aspect` property must contain the value `true`
 2. The `opendma:Aspects` property must contain an empty set
 3. The `opendma:SuperClass` property must either contain `null` or a reference to a valid aspect object
-4. The graph created by following the `opendma:SuperClass` references must be loop free
-5. The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.
+4. The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.

+> Conclusion:
+> Constraint 3 in this list guarantees that the graph created by following the `opendma:SuperClass` references is loop free.

 > Note:
 > Paragraph §7 lists constraints that are only required for valid aspect objects.